d-e-s-o/notnow/README.md

 task), the backspace, delete, home, end, and left and right cursor keys have functions similar to those they carry most commonly.

-The program has limited support for [`libreadline`][libreadline] style task input, when built with the `readline` feature flag enabled.
+The program has support for [`libreadline`][libreadline] style task input, when built with the `readline` feature flag enabled.
 That is, when entering actual text (as opposed to just pressing a key to, say, selecting a different task), `libreadline` bindings will be honored.

 Status